NishantGurung93/redux-form/README.md

 Please ensure you have at a node version of >= 12.18.0

 `npm start`
-Runs the app in the development mode
+Runs the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

 ## Possible improvements for the future
 The application currently does not respond to the size of the screen.
 Adding styles for multiple breakpoints would improve the viewing experience of users across several devices.